|

 Installation, System Requirements for details).
 This individual license key is NOT

-included in CytoSpec's online zip archives and will be send only on request.
-Please e-mail your request together with your name and an institutional
+included in CytoSpec's online zip archives and will only be sent upon request.
+Please send your request together with your name and an institutional

 service@cytospec.com